History of the Founding of Salvador de Bahia

 At that time there was no Ladeira da Montanha, which opened in 1878.
 On the right, you can see two slopes: Conceição, which connects the church to Largo do Theatro (now Praça Castro Alves) and the slope that goes up to what is now Praça Thomé de Sousa.

-Look at the little armchairs going up Ladeira da Conceição, carried by slaves.
+See the little armchairs carried by slaves up Ladeira da Conceição.

-Even after the proclamation, patriotic militias entered the city via Estrada das Boiadas, now Rua Lima e Silva, in the Liberdade neighborhood.
+Even after the proclamation of Independence, patriotic militias entered the city via Estrada das Boiadas, now Rua Lima e Silva, in the Liberdade neighbourhood.

 The date became a civic reference for Bahians, celebrated annually with intense popular participation.